C-Tate/C-Tate/README.md

 ## About Me

 Hey there, I'm Connor.
-I am a software engineering co-op student at McGill with hands-on experience in Java, Python, and JavaScript, and have a passion for full-stack development and automation.
+I'm a software engineering co-op student at McGill with hands-on experience in Java, Python, and JavaScript, and have a passion for full-stack development and automation.
 I have contributed to projects that involve web development, database management, and data analysis, and have a strong foundation in software design principles.

 <!-- I am currently seeking opportunities where I can apply my skills in real-world environments and continue to learn and grow as a developer. -->